MinSungjae/true_rt_rag/README.md

 tag_file_name             // Tag config file name
 ```
 Camera frame have to be broadcasted w.r.t. base_link in your TF managing package.
 Also, TF of RealSense's internal transformation, for example camera_mount2camera_color_optical_frame, can be published with URDF of RealSense and robot state publisher.
+(Hint!
+Please carefully check True RT Tag launch file.)

 If you want to launch with your own environment tag configuration file, you can launch with
 ```